Aravind-Jalda/interview-prep/Ansible/ansible-q&a.md

 ---

 ## 1. What is Ansible?
-Ansible is an open-source automation tool used for configuration management, application deployment, and orchestration. why
+Ansible is an open-source automation tool used for configuration management, application deployment, and orchestration.

 ---

-## 2. Why Ansible is used in DevOps?..
+## 2. Why Ansible is used in DevOps?
 Ansible helps automate repetitive tasks like server setup, deployments, and configuration updates.

 ---